The Guide to Getting Into David Bowie

 So You Want To Get Into: Bisexual Alien Rockstar Bowie

 Like the Beatles before him, Bowie took on the persona of an imaginary artist, though he extended it to lengths that would later be exacerbated by excessive cocaine use.
 Sitting at the pinnacle of this persona, a counterparts of sorts to Hunky Dory, is The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
-In many ways, the album is Bowie’s Sgt Pepper—for years regarded as his indelible masterpiece, it has fallen out of favour somewhat with the albums from his Berlin trilogy (we’ll get to those in a bit).
-But with songs as wonderful as «Rock ‘n’ Roll Suicide,» «Five Years,» «Soul Love,» «Hang On To Yourself,» and «Moonage Daydream,» one can only surmise familiarity breeds contempt. «Starman» is great too, and the story goes that when he performed it on Top of the Pops, he looked so unashamedly effete that your granddad put his foot through the TV.
+In many ways, the album is Bowie’s Sgt Pepper – for years regarded as his indelible masterpiece, it has fallen out of favour somewhat with the albums from his Berlin trilogy (we’ll get to those in a bit).
+But with songs as wonderful as “Rock ‘n’ Roll Suicide”, “Five Years”, “Soul Love”, “Hang On To Yourself” and “Moonage Daydream”, one can only surmise familiarity breeds contempt.
+“Starman” is great too, and the story goes that when he performed it on Top of the Pops, he looked so unashamedly effete that your granddad put his foot through the telly.

 For an added treat, add in the live version of “Moonage Daydream” on the Santa Monica ’72 album and luxuriate in Mick Ronson’s unworldly and unwieldy guitar theatrics live as one of the Spiders (I wish we had time to talk about Mick Ronson.
 You definitely need to Google Mick Ronson).